Quick Start

 tested on physical servers and server-based VMs.
 The latter includes

-Proxmox (see the example configuration shown in Figure 1); AWS (specify a t2.xlarge
+Proxmox (see the example configuration shown in Figure 1); AWS (specify an M7iFlex2xlarge

 instance); and CloudLab